SADS Awareness Week

 For further information see SADS and the symptoms to look out for

-"Many school children have been given training in CPR.
+Schools are now introducing training in CPR and AED familiarisation within their curriculum.
 With the help of many sports clubs JHMT is concentrating on getting public access defibrillators in, or close to, sports facilities and expanding the basic training to all sports participants.
 Sport now has a "Duty of Care" and already the Leicestershire cricket fraternity have adopted the principle of having public access defibrillators installed wherever possible.
 This is being mirrored in football and rugby.

-"With cardiac arrest, it is better for a bystander to do something than to do nothing
+"With cardiac arrest, it is better for a bystander to do something than to do nothing" Dr Mike Ferguson, JHMT Trustee and JHMT medical group

 For more information on how you can save a life, please read our instructions on how to carry out basic CPR